OpenFreeEnergy/openfe/docs/guide/introduction.rst

     The main stages of a free energy calculation in OpenFE, and the intermediates between them.

 The output of **setup** is an :class:`.AlchemicalNetwork`.
-This contains all the information about what is being simulated (e.g., what ligands) and the information about how to perform the simulation (the protocol).
+This contains all the information about what is being simulated (e.g., what ligands, host proteins, solvation details etc) and the information about how to perform the simulation (the Protocol).

 The output of the **executation** stage is the basic results from each edge.
 This can depend of the specific analysis intended, but will either involve a